 In the morning check the consistency of the chia pudding before making the parfaits.
 If it's too firm, add extra liquid.

-To make the parfaits, spoon a little chia pudding into the bottom of 2 small glasses or jars, add some granola then berries.
-Repeat the layers.
+To make the parfaits, spoon a little chia pudding into the bottom of 2 small glasses or jars, add some granola then berries and repeat the layers.

 I feel it's much better for our health if we filter our water.
 Our tap water contains disinfectants, chlorine and chloramine.
 Also floride is add which I believe is toxin to our bodies.